 Black tea is high in catechins and theaflavins, according to a 2017 study published in the British Journal of Pharmacology.

 Many of black tea’s positive effects are attributed to these antioxidants.
-The antioxidant capacity of a person can be modulated by drinking black tea on a regular basis.
-It is beneficial to one’s general health and can even help avoid or manage chronic illnesses.
+The antioxidant capacity of a person can be modulated by drinking black tea regularly.
+It benefits one’s general health and can help avoid or manage chronic illnesses.

 Black tea has been found in numerous trials to help minimize the risks of cardiovascular disease.

-According to a study published in the American Heart Association Journals, drinking black tea on a regular basis lowers cardiovascular morbidity and death.
+According to a study published in the American Heart Association Journals, drinking black tea regularly lowers cardiovascular morbidity and death.
 Another study found that drinking black tea reduced the risks of heart disease.

 Tea consumption may lower your risk of a deadly or nonfatal stroke.
 When compared to drinking less than a cup of tea per day, a study of nine studies involving 4378 instances of ischemic stroke published in the American Heart Association journal Stroke indicated that consuming three or more cups of tea per day lowered the risk of stroke by 21%.

 Long-term tea consumption is linked to lower fasting blood glucose levels and type 2 diabetes rates.
-Polyphenols, which reduce the glycemic index, are the most important bioactive chemicals in black tea.
+Polyphenols reduce the glycemic index and are black tea’s most important bioactive chemicals.

 Tea drinking has antioxidative and anti-inflammatory effects in adults with type 2 diabetes, according to a study published in the Annals of Nutrition and Metabolism.

-Black tea contains tannins and other compounds that may have a beneficial and relaxing effect on the body’s digestive system.
+Black tea contains tannins and other compounds that may benefit and relax the body’s digestive system.

-The tea’s anti-inflammatory properties may also aid in the treatment of digestive problems.
+The tea’s anti-inflammatory properties may also aid in treating digestive problems.
 Compounds included in this tea have been proved in animal experiments to help fight stomach ulcers.